kruebling/personal-day/README.md

 -Build a second Slack bot to utilize in our classes channel

 ## Progress:
 *Working through hackerRank for about 2 hours.
 Little confused on formatting of the site.
-I'll present code that will pass sample test cases but I cant find the additional test cases it asks me to pass.
+I'll present code that will pass sample test cases (screenshots) but I cant find the additional test cases it asks me to pass.
 Moving on to ember.

 *Working through ember weekend homework, moving on to ember week work.
+Really enjoyed taking the time to learn this stuff today.
+I'm not sure I'll use ember in next weeks project but I find ember much easier than angular to get a simple project off the ground quickly.

-*Finished Ember Homework, moving on to Code Academy JS
+*Finished Ember Homework, moving on to Code Academy JS.
+I wanted to get a feel for Codecademy so I created an account and messed around with their intro classes on Ruby, Python and Javascript.

+*I read through a large section of cracking the coding interview that I linked above.
+I'm planning to work through some of these problems and post solution code to github.

+*I also spent some time today finishing my Linear Regression portion of my data science class.
+I'm incredibly interested in big data and the Wednesday talk inspired me to take some time to work trough it.
+This is a Udemy class in Python and R.